-For more information, see the FailSafe DMF Administrator's Guide for SGI InfiniteStorage.
+For more information, see the FailSafe for DMF Administrator's Guide.

 TMF

 The Tape Management Facility (TMF) supports processing of labeled tapes, including multifile volumes and multivolume sets.
 These capabilities are most important to customers who run production tape operations where tape label recognition and tape security are requirements.